joanroig/cloud-invoicing/README.md

 ## Requirements

-You will need Node.js and Yarn installed in your environment.
+You will need Node.js >16 installed in your environment.

 ### Node